By: Susan Dugdale | Last modified: 01-02-2022

 And now let's move to ...

 My character is tired and bored.
-I show that my slumping my shoulders forward.
+I show that by slumping my shoulders forward.
 I let my center of gravity slip so my weight is mostly being carried through my legs.
 My arms may hang loose at my sides.
 My head is heavy on my neck and my face says, 'Yeah, so what!'
 I sigh heavily.

 It should sound 'flattish' and slightly held back as if speaking was an effort.
 If there are inflections they will tend to fall rather than rise.

-Keep using the mirror, noting the differences as you go so you can easily return and replicate what you've done.
+Keep using the mirror, or if you can, video yourself, noting the differences as you go so you can easily return and replicate what you've done.

 So far we've looked at mood and how mood informs body and then voice.